The Future of Incident Response: Strategic Insights Every CIO Needs

 Prioritizing Data Protection Measures

-• Use advanced encryption and access controls.
+• Apply advanced encryption methods and enforce strict access controls.

 • Regularly review and update data protection measures.